djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 To address the large KV-cache (an inference bottleneck and GPU memory hoarder) associated with MHA, researchers developed multi-query attention (MQA) and grouped query attention (GQA).
 In MQA, KV values are shared across all heads, but this comes at a cost of leaking attention capacity because heads can't store information specialized for that head's role.
 GQA softens this issue by sharing KV values across a small group of heads (e.g. 4).
 Another alternative is multi-latent attention (MLA) which stores a latent variable that can be decompressed/projected into KV values at runtime.
 This results in a KV-cache parameter count more comparable to GQA and performance stronger than MQA.

-When ablating, HF found that **GQA with small groups beats MHA** and that **MHA beats MQA and GPQ with 16 groups**.
+When ablating (for variables that change the parameter count such as changing MHA to GQA, they occasionally adjust other hyperparameters to keep model sizes roughly the same), HF found that **GQA with small groups beats MHA** and that **MHA beats MQA and GPQ with 16 groups**.
 Across benchmarks like HellaSwag, MMLU, and ARC, GQA with 2/4/8 groups do best.

 [TODO: add paper links to associated mechanism]